What to do if your Roomba keeps getting stuck

 Is your Roomba flashing or beeping error codes at you when it’s getting stuck?
 If so, definitely check out my post on Roomba Error Codes.
 You may be experiencing a different problem.

-So maybe you’re thinking about buying something other than a Roomba to try that out?
-That just might work, as different brands of bots come in different shapes and sizes.
-Although Roomba is still my favorite, The best alternative to Roomba at this time in my opinion is the Neato Botvac.
-I like the D80 model (the Botvac connected is a little too expensive for me for the features).
-If you click my button you’ll get the best possible price on the D80 at Amazon.
+Sometimes trying out a different type of robotic vacuum can solve the problem, as different brands of bots come in different shapes and sizes.
+Although Roomba is still my favorite, The best alternative to Roomba at this time in my opinion is the ILife a6.
+The a6 is a neat little bot at a really great price.
+I’ve been recommending them more and more lately.
+If you click my button you’ll get the best possible price on the ILife a6 at Amazon.

 I hope this solved your problem!
 If you have anything else to add, please use the comment box, and if it was helpful please share on your favorite social media network.
 Thanks!